MATLABCMU/MATLAB_Sudoku_Challenge/README.md

   * Submit as many times as you want in this [Google Form.](https://forms.gle/SenqjRtaqS77Ne677)
 * Results will be announced on Sunday.
 * Prize delivery begins on Monday, Apr 29.
 Further details TBD.

+## Contact Me
+If you find any issues in the starter code, or have any questions on how to use it, please let me know in the [MATLAB CMU Discord Server](https://discord.gg/aM2RHMug)!

+For more news on MATLAB events, make sure to follow [@matlabcmu](https://www.instagram.com/matlabcmu/) on Instagram!